alphafox02/goatak/README.md

-# GoATAK Fork Goals- free ATAK/CivTAK server & client
+# GoATAK Fork Goals- free ATAK/CivTAK server

-This fork of GoATAK is meant only to evaluate the server aspect only as a map for CoT.
+This fork of GoATAK is meant to evaluate the server aspect only as a map for CoT.
 Please see the original GoATAK for anything else.

 ## GoATAK server features